alibaba/bifrostui/packages/bui-core/src/Alert/index.en-US.md

 ### Warning box icon

-`icon`allow you to add icons to the header of the alert component, which will override the default alert icon.
+Icon allows you to add icons to the header of the Alert component, which will override the default Alert icon.
-You can also set it up through`icon`the attribute is`false`to remove the default alert icon.
+You can also remove the default Alert icon by setting the 'icon' attribute to 'false'.

 ```tsx
 import { Alert, Stack } from '@bifrostui/react';